CleverCloud/doc.clever-cloud.com/runtimes/php/php-apps.md

 * APCu: set `ENABLE_APCU` to `true`.

     APCu is an in-memory key-value store for PHP.
 Keys are of type string and values can be any PHP variables.

+* Couchbase: set `ENABLE_COUCHBASE` and `ENABLE_PCS` to `true`

+    Couchbase is a document database with a SQL-based query language that is engineered to deliver performance at scale.

 * IonCube: set `ENABLE_IONCUBE` to `true`.